Fudan-iGEM/2023-wiki/docs/src/education.md

 - **Connecting Genetic Circuits to Building Foundations**

 Students majoring in civil engineering at Donghua University encountered synthetic biology for the first time and likened it to constructing foundations, drawing parallels between gene components and bricks.
-Engaging conversations also unfolded with students pursuing history and journalism degrees.
+Engaging conversations also unfolded with students majoring history and journalism degrees.
 :::